playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 # What Is a JavaScript Portal?

-The basic idea behind a JavaScript Portal builds on top of [the concepts of components we introduced in our first chapter](/posts/ffg-fundamentals-intro-to-components).
+The basic idea behind a JavaScript Portal builds on top of [the concepts like components we introduced in our first chapter](/posts/ffg-fundamentals-intro-to-components).

 Imagine you have a set of components that represent the small app we just built:

 ![A chart showcasing "App" at the root, footer and header are next to one another as siblings and "Modal" is a child of "Header"](./mini_app_chart.svg)

 In this component layout, the `Modal` was showing under the `Footer` component.
-The reason this was happening is because the `Modal` is trapped under a ["CSS Stacking Context"](https://unicorn-utterances.com/posts/css-stacking-context).
+The reason this was happening is that the `Modal` is trapped under a ["CSS Stacking Context"](https://unicorn-utterances.com/posts/css-stacking-context).

 Let's simplify the chart and see what I mean;